ronsala/i-remember-when-js/README-wip.md

 ## Acknowledgments

-* Lugo for the idea.
+* Those who share their memories that we may all benefit from the lessons of history.
-* [Destinasjon Trysil](https://www.flickr.com/photos/trysil/25704381108/in/photostream/) for the homepage image, "Radisson Blu Resort Trysil - Brasserie T" by Ola Matsson, protected under a [Creative Commons Attribution 2.0 Generic License](https://creativecommons.org/licenses/by/2.0/legalcode).
-The image is unmodified from the original.
+* todo photo credits
 * PurpleBooth for the [README-Template.md gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
 * [Flatiron School](https://flatironschool.com) for instruction and community.
-* My spouse for inspiration and rubber ducking.
+* My spouse for support and reality checking.